Context IDs

 Resources

-When you create scoped Context ID, you select the resources that it will provide access to.
+When you create a scoped Context ID, you select the resources that it will provide access to.
 A resource contains credentials and information that let you access a Sitecore resource.
 If a Context ID is a keychain, then a resource is a key on that chain.

 You can add various types of resources to a Context ID, such as Personalize and Edge.
 Most of these types are limited to one per Context ID.
 The exception is the Site identifier resource, which you can assign multiple times if your SitecoreAI environment has multiple sites.